How 3D Drone Mapping is Transforming Modern Infrastructure Projects

 Initial Setup Costs and Training

-Drones, sensors, and software represent $10K-$50K investments.
+Drones, sensors, and software represent investments of $ 10K-$50K.
 Operator certification and processing training add time, but savings from the first 3-5 projects typically cover these costs.

 Future Trends in 3D Drone Mapping Technology